OpenPatterson/openpatterson.org/_projects/2-bpcs.md

 ---
-project_name: Patterson Councilmatic
+project_name: BPCS
 project_type: Web Dev
-date_started: "June 2022"
+date_started: "March 2023"
 date_ended: Present
 status: Active
-img_src: "assets/icons/idea.jpg"
+img_src: "assets/projects/bpcs.png"
 blurb: The current website hosting Patterson Council & Committee Meetings/Agendas can be hard to navigate, and harder to find.
 We hope to create a better alternative.
 ---
 This is an example